compstorylab/py-allotax/README.md

   <i>Allotax icon created by Julia W. Zimmerman</i>
 </p>

-The `py-allotax` implements a python interface to the `allotaxonometer` library.
+The `py-allotax` implements a python interface to the `allotaxonometer-ui` library.
 This tool provides a way for users to input data and arguments and receive back a saved plot!
 The tool is designed to be used in a command line or in a python notebook in a few lines of code (see usage instructions at the bottom).

 <div style="clear: both;"></div>